 Are mammograms effective in detecting cancer in dense breasts?

 Every imaging test has a bit of gray area, and dense breast tissue is harder to interpret because it appears white on the mammogram.
-The more dense your breast tissues are, the more difficult to see what is going on, which means that there is an increase that cancer won’t be detected.
+The more dense your breast tissue, the more difficult to see what is going on.
+This means an increased likelihood of cancer going undetected.
 A combination of mammography and ultrasound creates better imaging – more information for our fellowship-trained breast radiologists to interpret and diagnose.
 The technologies complement one another because they each detect what the other can’t.

 What, if anything, do I need to do differently to take care of my breasts?

 If you are 40 or over, ask your primary care physician to order a mammogram for you.
-At the Hospital, our mammograms are read by breast radiologists who, upon reading your mammogram and evaluating your family history, may recommend a breast MRI for further evaluation.
+At the Hospital, breast radiologists read our mammograms.
+Upon reading your mammogram and evaluating your family history, they may recommend a breast MRI for further evaluation.

 Why should I choose Aspen Valley Hospital for my breast health screenings?

 Aspen Valley Hospital is the exclusive partner in the Roaring Fork Valley to provide diagnostic interpretation by the board-certified sub-specialty radiologists at Radiology Imaging Associates of Colorado, part of the Invision Sally Jobe imaging network.

 This partnership, together with our full suite of leading-edge technologies, gives our patients the assurance they are receiving world-class care close to home.

 Complimentary mammogram for women in their 40th year!